A compelling woman-led re-imagining of the life of Empress Elisabeth of Austria in Corsage, directed by Marie Kreutzer and starring Vicky Krieps.

 Corsage is about a self-destructive woman and her loss of identity: she is ahead of her time but imprisoned by it.
 It’s a film to free her made by a female director (Marie Kreutzer), cinematographer (Judith Kaufmann) and editor (Ulrike Kofler).
 Stay to the surprising end of the credits.

-Corsage premiered at the Cannes Film Festival, where Vicky Krieps won the Un Certain Regard Best Performance prize, won the Best Film Award at the BFI London Film Festival and is released on 26 December 2022 in the UK.Corsage has been selected as the Austrian entry for Best International Feature Film at this year’s Academy Awards.
+Corsage premiered at the Cannes Film Festival, where Vicky Krieps won the Un Certain Regard Best Performance prize, won the Best Film Award at the BFI London Film Festival, where it screened on 6 and 7 October 2022 and is released on 26 December 2022 in the UK.Corsage has been selected as the Austrian entry for Best International Feature Film at this year’s Academy Awards.